The Scottish Government

 A nationwide programme of energy efficient LED street lighting is underway, which could save public sector £1.3 billion over 20 years (excluding financing costs).

 Since 2008, loft and cavity wall insulation has been installed in over 540,000 homes through the Carbon Emissions Reduction Target scheme assisted by Scottish Government programmes.
 More than 58,000 energy efficiency measures - such as loft and wall insulation and new boilers - were installed in homes during 2013 under the Energy Company Obligations (ECO) which is supported by the Scottish Government’s Home Energy Efficiency Programmes for Scotland (HEEPS), working together with local authorities.
 The Scottish Government will spend almost a quarter of a billion pounds over a three year period on fuel poverty and energy efficiency.

-Scotland’s first statutory Climate Change Adaptation Programme will be published in 2014.
+Scotland’s first statutory Climate Change Adaptation Programme was published in May 2014.

-The Scottish Government is supporting developing countries on climate change by championing climate justice, and through its innovative £6 million climate justice fund, as well as taking part in UN Sustainable Energy for All initiative by developing a community renewables toolkit for developing countries.
+The Scottish Government is supporting developing countries on climate change by championing climate justice, and through its innovative £6 million Climate Justice Fund.
+Scotland is also taking part in the UN’s Sustainable Energy for All initiative, recently hosting the European launch of the ‘Decade of Sustainable Energy for All’ in Glasgow during the Commonwealth Games and by developing a community renewables toolkit for developing countries.